NicolasHug/Neural-nets/README.md

 - Batch learning
 - Regularization (2-norm)
 - 'He' Initialization (works well with relu layers)
+- SGD and adam solver

 TODO:

 - Dropout
-- adam

 MNIST example
 -------------

 Training a regularized NN with two RELU hidden layers with 100 neurons, batch size 128 and 'He' initialization for 200 epochs *should* give you about 98% accuracy on the MNIST dataset.
+(Could be much faster using adam instead of SGD).

     $ python examples/mnist.py